 5. Expectations and responsibilities

 What are the responsibilities of the brand ambassador?
 Will they primarily promote your brand online, or will they represent you at offline events as well?
 In detail, describe the online and offline promotional efforts they will engage in.
-For example, they might create Instagram posts or blog posts, represent you at trade shows and events, or create their own events or guerrilla promotions for you.
+For example, they might create social media posts or blog posts, represent you at trade shows and events, or create their own events or guerrilla promotions for you.